 The Amount Of Water Crayfish Needs: 3 Cases

-When keeping crayfish, one important thing you need to keep in mind is crayfish needs oxygen in the water.
-Oxygen is vital for them, otherwise they can drown themselves.
+One important thing you need to keep in mind when keeping crayfish is that crayfish need oxygen in the water.
+Oxygen is vital for them; otherwise, they can drown themselves.

-Some amount of oxygen is dissolved in the water naturally.
-But, this is not enough for a crayfish, especially if it lives in a deep tank.
+Some oxygen is dissolved in the water naturally.
+But this is not enough for a crayfish, especially if it lives in a deep tank.
 So, we’ll have to add oxygen to the water or let the crayfish have access to oxygen.

 Adding Oxygen To The Water: